2uke/TagChanger/README.md

 Click a button and your tag will change

-just put the file inside StarterGUI!
+Put the screenGUI in staterGUI, make sure it is enabled and the button is visible.
+Then put the script inside serverscriptservice.